 In conditions of extreme increase of Kapha or in diseases which require Lekhana Anjana – scraping type, Teekshna Anjana – strong type, can be put into the eyes even during day time, if desired, only if the day is not very hot.
 20.

 Metals are born from the ores;

-From ores only they – metals derive their sharpness / bluntness.
-Similarly, the eyes derive their power and features by Agni – Fire element.
+Metals derive their sharpness / bluntness from the ores.
+Similarly, the eyes derive their power and features from Agni – Fire element.

 When there is severe cold, application of strong eye-salve is not good even at nights, because it does not cause elimination of the Doshas from the eyes.